 Revolving Credit Facility.
-The revolving credit facility provides for a maximum of \$150.0 million of revolving credit, subject to borrowing base availability.
-The borrowing base is currently equal to specified percentages of our eligible accounts receivable, inventories, fixed assets and real property less reserves established, from time to time, by the administrative agent under the facility.
+During the fourth quarter 2019, the Company amended its credit agreement with Wells Fargo Capital Finance to reduce the size of the Senior Credit Facility from \$150,000 to \$120,000 and adjust the availability limitation related to the fixed coverage ratio from \$16,500 to \$15,000 upon closing of the sale lease back of the Susan Street property.
+The changes to the credit facility were implemented by the twelfth and thirteenth amendments to the credit agreement, effective October 3, 2019 and October 22, 2019, respectively.
+These amendments were intended to permit the sale and leaseback of the Company's Susan Street Facility and, upon completion of the sale, to adjust the credit agreement's borrowing base.
+The borrowing base is currently equal to specified percentages of the Company's eligible accounts receivable, inventories, fixed assets and real property less reserves established, from time to time, by the administrative agent under the facility.
 The revolving credit facility matures on September 23, 2021.
-The revolving credit facility is secured by a first priority lien on substantially all of our assets.
+The revolving credit facility is secured by a first priority lien on substantially all of the Company's assets.

-At our election, advances of the revolving credit facility bear interest at annual rates equal to either (a) LIBOR for 1, 2 or 3 month periods, as selected by us, plus an applicable margin ranging between 1.50% and 2.00%, or (b) the higher of the prime rate, the Federal Funds rate plus 0.5%, or a daily LIBOR rate plus 1.00%, plus an applicable margin ranging between 0.50% and 1.00%.
+At the Company's election, advances of the revolving credit facility bear interest at annual rates equal to either (a) LIBOR for 1, 2 or 3 month periods, as selected by the Company, plus an applicable margin ranging between 1.50% and 2.00%, or (b) the higher of the prime rate, the Federal Funds rate plus 0.5%, or a daily LIBOR rate plus 1.00%, plus an applicable margin ranging between 0.50% and 1.00%.
 The applicable margin is determined based on availability under the revolving credit facility with margins increasing as availability decreases.
-As of December 29, 2018, the applicable margin on our revolving credit facility was 1.75%.
-We pay an unused line fee on the average amount by which the aggregate commitments exceed utilization of the revolving credit facility equal to 0.375% per annum.
-The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 4.58% at December 29, 2018 and 4.12% at December 30, 2017.
+As of December 28, 2019, the applicable margin on our revolving credit facility was 1.75%.
+The Company pays an unused line fee on the average amount by which the aggregate commitments exceed utilization of the revolving credit facility equal to 0.375% per annum.
+The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 4.79% at December 28, 2019 and 4.58% at December 29, 2018.

-The revolving credit facility includes certain affirmative and negative covenants that impose restrictions on our financial and business operations.
-The revolving credit facility restricts our borrowing availability if our fixed charge coverage ratio is less than 1.1 to 1.0.
-During any period that our fixed charge coverage ratio is less than 1.1 to 1.0, our borrowing availability is reduced by \$16.5 million.
-As of December 29, 2018, the unused borrowing availability under the revolving credit facility was \$31.9 million; however, since our fixed charge coverage ratio was less than 1.1 to 1.0, the unused availability accessible by us was \$15.4 million (the amount above \$16.5 million) at December 29, 2018.
+The revolving credit facility includes certain affirmative and negative covenants that impose restrictions on the Company's financial and business operations.
+The revolving credit facility restricts the Company's borrowing availability if its fixed charge coverage ratio is less than 1.1 to 1.0.
+During any period that the fixed charge coverage ratio is less than 1.1 to 1.0, the Company's borrowing availability is reduced by \$15,000.
+As part of Amendment Thirteen to the credit agreement an additional availability block of \$5,000 was established to be reduced upon reaching a specially defined fixed charge coverage ratio of 1.1 to 1.0 for a consecutive period of 3 months or 6 months.
+Contingent upon reaching the desired fixed coverage ratio, the availability block will reduce to \$2,500 when the three-month threshold is reached and \$0 once reaching the six-month threshold.
+Amendment Thirteen also adjusted the size of the restricted borrowing availability that is triggered when the fixed charge coverage ratio is less than 1.1 to 1.0.
+Effective with the thirteenth amendment, and after giving effect to the "availability block", availability under the credit agreement is reduced by \$20,000.